iotaledger/tips/text/0005-white-flag/0005-white-flag.md

 **Notes**:
-- `solid_entry_points` is a set of hashes that are considered solid even though we do not have them or their past in database.
+- `solid_entry_points` is a set of hashes that are considered solid even though we do not have them or their past in a database.
 They often come from a snapshot file and allow a node to solidify without needing the full tangle history.
 The hash of the genesis message is also a solid entry point.
 - `confirmation_index` is the index of the milestone that confirmed the message.